TIF to PDF Converter

 Feature .TIF .PDF

-Browser Support Poor (Requires downloads/plugins) Excellent (Native support)
+Web Browser Support Poor (requires plugins or downloads) Excellent (native support)

 Which format should you choose?